Amir-Benhadid/MedSoft/README.md

 **MedSoft** is a modern, comprehensive desktop application designed for medical appointments and practice management.
 Built with robust web technologies and wrapped in Electron, it offers a seamless experience for doctors and secretaries to manage patient data, consultations, prescriptions, and billing.

+## Download

+You can download the latest version of MedSoft from the [Releases Page](https://github.com/Amir-Benhadid/MedSoft/releases/latest).

 ## Features

 *   **Patient Management**: Complete patient records, history, and contact details.